tvanmaren/Galvanize_Classified_3/README.md

-# WARNING: Be sure to disable any ad-blocking software, or the site will not load

 # Galvanize Classified

+## Deployment

+View the app at http://tvanmaren-classifieds.herokuapp.com/
+### WARNING: Be sure to disable any ad-blocking software, or the site will not load

 ## Project Description

-The app is a simple classified ad posting board.
+This app is a simple classified ad posting board.

 ### Requirements

-You are responsible for:
+I was responsible for:

-- [ ] Forking and cloning this GitHub Repo.
 - [ ] Creating the test and development databases locally.
 - [ ] Creating the database migration.
 - [ ] Creating the database seed data.
 - [ ] Creating the RESTful API to handle classified resource.
+- [ ] Creating a simple Angular front end.
-- [ ] Deployment of the API on Heroku.
+- [ ] Deployment of the App & API on Heroku.

-You are responsible for:

-- [ ] Styling your Angular front end.
+- [ ] Styling the Angular front end.
-- [ ] Deployment of the App on Heroku.

 ### Must haves

-The app should implement the following:
+The app implements the following:

 - Valid, well-implemented HTML and CSS
 - Readable and logical JavaScript
 - Responsiveness for different screen sizes and orientations
 - A logical and intuitive UI

-- [ ] Creating a simple Angular front end.
-- [ ] Deployment of the App on Heroku.

 ### Functionality

-The app should do the following:
+This app provides the following services:

 - Display all of the ads
 - Post a new ad